nztyler/Comp307A1/readme.txt

+#Part 1
-# In this directory run this command for Part 1
+# Go to the directory /Part 1/src and run this command
-java -jar Part\ 1/out/artifacts/Part_1_jar/Part\ 1.jar  Part\ 1/iris-test.txt Part\ 1/iris-training.txt
+java Main ../iris-test.txt ../iris-training.txt

+#Part 2